zheng1073/Computer-Science-Topics/Information Security/PA_notes.md

 Attacks:
 - SQL Injection
   - server-side web attack
+  - use SQL code for backend database manipulation to access info
 - Cross-site scripting
+  - inject client-side scripts into web pages
+  - potentially used to bypass access control
 - Cross-site request forgery
+  - aka one click attack
+  - unauthorized commands are submitted from a user that the web application trusts
+  - make users do stuff they don't intend to
 - Clickjacking
+  - tricking users to click on something different from what's perceived
 - Extraneous Files
+  - filesnot part of their database
 - Spear phishing
+  - targeted attack with the goal of recieving confidential information

 Defense Concepts:
 - File Encryption